Applying for your Visa

 Step 2: Pay SEVIS fee (J-1 Scholars only)

-To pay the SEVIS fee, go to www.fmjfee.com.
+To pay the I-901 SEVIS fee, go to www.fmjfee.com.
 You will need your SEVIS number from your Form DS-2019.
 The SEVIS number is located on the upper right corner of the Form DS-2019.

-If you were born in or are a citizen of Cameroon, Ghana, Kenya, Nigeria or Gambia you must pay by money order.
-The fee and the Form I-901 must be mailed to:
+If you were born in or are a citizen of Cameroon, Gambia, Ghana, Kenya, or Nigeria you must pay by money order or via Western Union.

 Evidence of the SEVIS fee payment in the form of a receipt or a payment verification printout must be presented during your visa application interview at a U.S. embassy or consulate and at many U.S. ports of entry.
 Please have your SEVIS payment receipt ready upon entry and reentry to the U.S.

-Although Canadian citizens are not required to have visas, but they are required to present the I-901 SEVIS fee payment receipt at a U.S. port of entry as they enter the U.S. Please note that it is not possible to pay the SEVIS fee at the U.S. port of entry.
+Although Canadian citizens are not required to have visas, they are required to present the I-901 SEVIS fee payment receipt at a U.S. port of entry as they enter the U.S. Please note that it is not possible to pay the SEVIS fee at the U.S. port of entry.
 Canadians must pay the SEVIS fee prior to getting to the port of entry.
-Canadian citizens skip to Step 7.
+Canadian citizens skip to Step 6.

 Step 3: Complete the DS-160 (except Canadians)